Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 ```
 docker start CONTAINER_ID
 ```
-For service persistance and automatic restart, please refer to [the official documentation](https://docs.docker.com/config/containers/start-containers-automatically/#use-a-process-manager)
+For docker service persistence and automatic restart, please refer to [the official documentation](https://docs.docker.com/config/containers/start-containers-automatically/#use-a-process-manager)

+The PARSEC metadata server can be started as a systemd service (see [Optional: PARSEC metaserver as systemd service](#optional-parsec-metaserver-as-systemd-service) ).

 Create an organization